Catering Services

 Extreme Heat Food Safety

-Saudi summer temperatures exceed 50°C. Our caterers keep tight cold-chain protocols, climate-controlled preparation and service areas, and non-stop hydration stations.
-Night shooting schedules are accommodated with flexible meal timing.
+Saudi summer heat tops 50°C. Our caterers keep tight cold-chain steps, climate-controlled prep and service areas, and non-stop hydration stations.
+We adjust meal timing to fit night shooting schedules.

 On Location